yombo/yombo-gateway/docs/source/lib/sslcerts/sslcerts.rst

 SSLCerts (yombo.lib.sslcerts)
 =====================================================

 This library is responsible for managing SSL/TLS certs.

-See https://yombo.net/docs/libraries/sslcerts for additional information.
+**See the `sslcerts developer docs <https://yombo.net/docs/libraries/sslcerts`_ for more details.**

 SSL Certificates Library
 =========================